 How to Calculate What You'll Need to Retire

-You start by estimating how many years you will live in retirement.
-Talk about the unknowable, right?
-But look at the average life expectancy for someone of your age and gender, plus consider the ages at which your grandparents or parents may have passed away and you may get a sense of your own lifespan.
+Start by estimating how many years you will live in retirement.
+Look at the average life expectancy for someone of your age and gender and consider the ages at which your grandparents or parents may have passed away to get a sense of your own lifespan.
 Factor in what age you expect to retire.
 For example, if you hope to retire at 65 and you think you will live to 85, then you expect to live in retirement for about 20 years.
-You could live on well past 85 or not, but, for now, you have a goal to start with.
+You could live well past 85 or not, but at least you now have a goal to start with.

-Health care and health problems being the obvious example.
-One life-threatening illness could quickly wipe out a portion of her savings and the interest it gives off.
-She can plan during her working years to put money aside each month for long-term care insurance, which helps pay for in-home and facility nursing care.
-But there will be expenses that insurance does not cover.
+Health care and health problems are the obvious example—one life-threatening illness could quickly wipe out a portion of her savings and the interest it pays.
+She can put money aside each month for long-term care insurance, which helps pay for in-home and facility nursing care, but there will be expenses that insurance does not cover.

 A volatile stock market, sky-high income tax or capital gains rates and rampant inflation are other risks to your retirement income.
 But on the plus side, remember that retirees don't take all of their savings at once.
 Your money should continue to work for you, earning interest and dividends even as you start taking distributions.

-You can find more information on other retirement calculators here.
-But if you really want to make sure your estimate of how much money you will need to retire matches your goals, try completing a budget plan for retirement.
+You can find more information on other retirement calculators.
+With these types of retirement calculators, you can change your assumptions to change the result, but if you really want to make sure your estimate of how much money you will need to retire matches your goals, try completing a budget plan for retirement.

-To be honest, using those calculators always scares me.
-The end result seems so unattainable, it's like I've failed before even trying.
 Creating a retirement number goal makes sense for some people, but for others, it's easier to contemplate saving say $200 a month or 6% to 10% of your annual salary (saving 18% is the goal that the Center for Retirement Research recommends).
-Some financial experts say aim to save at least 12 times your current salary.
+Some financial experts recommend aiming to save at least 12 times your current salary.
 If you are just getting by financially, it's more important to save what you can than to aim for such an impossible number that you end up saving nothing.